Connect with us

 A bungalow at Kisaju View Park estate.
 PHOTO | COURTESY

-Pan African mortgage firm Shelter Afrique, Urbanis Africa, Karibu Homes, HF Group and KCB are just some of the companies that have seen potential in the low-end market – with homes going for as little as Sh1.6 million.
+Companies like Shelter Afrique, Urbanis Africa, Karibu Homes, HF Group, and KCB have recognized the potential in the low-end market, with homes priced as low as Sh1.6 million.

 “The impression is that the market is saturated, and that is only true for the top tier of the market, we still have a long way to go to providing affordable housing.